nephio-project/docs/content/en/docs/neo-porch/3_getting_started/installing-porchctl.md

 # and then append (or prepend) ~/.local/bin to $PATH
 ```

-You can test that the CLI has been installed correctly by doing `porchctl version` in your terminal and you should be prompted with a printout that looks similar to this.
+You can test that the CLI has been installed correctly with the `porchctl version` command.
+The output should be a printout that looks similar to this.

 ```bash
 Version: {{% params "latestTag" %}}
 Git commit: cddc13bdcd569141142e2b632f09eb7a3e4988c9 (dirty)
 ```

-### Enable porchctl autocompletion (optional)
+## Enable porchctl autocompletion (optional)

 Create the completions directory (if it doesn't already exist):